Around four decades ago, on a cool spring morning on the quiet island of Renryre, a young lady awoke from her slumber…

 Once dressed, and satisfied that her hair was tied perfectly, she began applying her make-up.
 Despite the ongoing disturbance below, she made sure that she would look her best when she discovered the cause; it was the proper thing to do.

 Finally, she began her descent down the two flights of stairs to the bakery.
 She entered through the rear doorway, and discovered the bakery was open as usual.
-Her mother stood behind the counter, her head held high, her nose raised the appropriate number of degrees above the horizon.
+Her mother stood behind the counter, her head held high, her nose raised to the appropriate angle above the horizon.

 Also in the bakery, a gentleman was inspecting a set of silver trays laid to rest on one side.
 Evidently, he reached a decision that he rather liked the trays, and with a quick glance and a sly grin, he ran out of the door, disappearing into the street, with the trays neatly stacked under his arm.